 Kyrgyzstan: Inside the Burgeoning Rap Scene

-Two skinny teenagers in oversized sweatshirts bound onto the stage, each wearing New York Yankees caps, nodding their heads in time as they call to the crowd: “Put your hands in the air!
+Two skinny teenagers in oversized sweatshirts bound onto stage, each in matching New York Yankees caps, nodding their heads in time as they call to the crowd: “Put your hands in the air!
 We want to hear maximum noise!”

 On a recent Sunday afternoon, nearly 200 paying patrons, almost all teenagers, packed into a small nightclub in central Bishkek for the city’s first-ever “Freestyle League” competition.
-Performing in Russian, 16 contestants rap-battled for three hours to decide who would be crowned king.
+Performing in Russian, 16 contestants rap-battle for three hours to decide who will be crowned king.

 “Of course we listen to American rap,” said Meder Kadyrov, also known as L’zeep, who, at 22, is one of the self-described “dinosaurs” of the scene and a judge at the Freestyle League.
-“We hear all about gangsters and violence. … But in Kyrgyzstan we have a different kind of situation, and a different kind of people.
+“We hear all about gangsters and violence.
+I love 2Pac.
+But in Kyrgyzstan we have a different kind of situation, and a different kind of people.
 We can’t afford to spend $10,000 in a club.
 Well, some can, but they’re all the children of chinovniki [bureaucrats].
 The rest of us work.
 We have different values.”

-“Patriot” is a vigorous denunciation of the elite that came to power in the Tulip Revolution of 2005: “To hell with your tulips, screw the revolutions / No one even follows the laws of the constitution.”
+“Patriot” is a vigorous denunciation of the elite that came to power in 2005’s so-called Tulip Revolution: “To hell with your tulips, screw the revolutions / No one even follows the laws of the constitution.”

 L’zeep combined his pessimistic verses with an optimistic chorus: “Rise up from your knees / Don’t fall my people / Because there’s folks like me / And I’m a patriot.”

-In April 2010, after another uprising caused Kurmanbek Bakiyev’s administration to collapse, someone took “Patriot” and made a video for it on YouTube using images of the latest rebellion.
+In April 2010, after another uprising drove the government of Kurmanbek Bakiyev from power, someone took “Patriot” and made a video for it on YouTube using images of the latest rebellion.
 In those heady days, the clip became a brief sensation.

 As a city, Bishkek is predominantly Russian-speaking, even among many ethnic Kyrgyz.
 Though Kyrgyz-language rappers are a minority, there are performers who drop rhymes in the state language.

 Double time specialist K.A., speaking at the Freestyle League after a rapid-fire guest performance, is one.
 “I listen to American, Russian, and Kyrgyz rap.
 I choose to rap in Kyrgyz,” he said, “not out of chauvinism, but because I want to raise up our language and show that it has depth.”